Failure Is Normal

 The bottom line is that when you test 10 ideas you give yourself 9 more opportunities to make more money than if you had only tested 1.
 This is also a great argument against anyone who says that you shouldn’t try anything new.
 (If you'd like to read more about this subject take a look at: The Pillars of Digital Marketing.)

-Unfortunately, lots of people don’t test different marketing ideas on their website simply because they don’t want to fail and that’s natural given that failure can be off-putting.
+Remember, testing improves your website, unfortunately, lots of people don’t test different marketing ideas on their website simply because they don’t want to fail and that’s natural given that failure can be off-putting.
 Whereas failure is simply a result.
 It’s not good or bad, just a result.
 The key is to continue to learn from it and not regard it as a personal failure but as one less failure, you need to have en-route to success.

 Here are some other notable failures to keep in mind whenever you fail:

 - Einstein’s Maths Teacher said, “Einstein you will never amount to anything”.

 - 20 Century Fox dropped Marilyn Monroe because they said she was “unattractive and couldn’t act”.

 - Beethoven’s music teacher said, “as a composer, he is hopeless".

 - Michael Jordon was cut from his high school basketball team.

 - The Beetles were turned down by the Decca recording company stating “We don’t like their sound, guitar music is on the way out”.